 Sleep apnea is the most important cause of microsleep, ahead of irregular shift work, drug and alcohol consumption.
 But what is behind the disease, which is often referred to as "Obstructive Sleep Apnea" or OSA?

-The health consequences are manifold.
-One consequence, however, is that people with untreated sleep apnea are twice as likely to have an accident compared to healthy people - with the risk of serious and fatal accidents in particular increasing.
-A quarter of all fatal accidents are attributed to microsleep at the wheel, and even a third on motorways.
-The increase in the risk of accidents is due to two things: on the one hand, the increase in reaction time and, on the other hand, the dreaded microsleep.
+A quarter of all fatal accidents are attributed to microsleep at the wheel, on highways even a third.
+The increase in the risk of accidents is due to two things: firstly, the Extension of the reaction timeon the other hand, the dreaded Microsleep.

 In addition to the microsleep, the higher risk of accidents results primarily from the longer reaction time.
 As the Stiftung Warentest reports, braking distances are significantly longer in driving tests when sleep apnea patients were behind the wheel.